Easy Baby Led Weaning Breakfast, Lunch & Dinner Ideas

 This post may contain affiliate links.
 If you purchase something through a link I may receive a small commission.
 While clicking on a link will cost you nothing, it will help this blog stay up and running!
 See my disclosure here.
 Thank you for your support!

 I decided to try baby led weaning with my daughter.
-If you haven’t heard of BLW hop over here and read my post.
-The basic concept is that your baby is in control of their eating and is encouraged to self feed.
+As a new mom, I didn’t know where to start.
+The basic concept is that your baby is in control of their eating and is encouraged to self-feed.
 Baby led weaning is the perfect way to introduce starter foods.

 From about 6 mos. and up, you offer your baby softened finger foods.
 You can also offer larger things that are not softened, such as corn on the cob, meat on the bone, whole apples, etc. The general idea is that your baby feeds his or her self.
 Your baby experiences food in its natural form and learns about different flavors, textures, colors, shapes, and sizes.
 Every meal is an opportunity to learn something new.